Our Services

 But it can permanently limit hand function if left untreated.

-Before scheduling an appointment, you might find it helpful to check whether your symptoms match this condition using a free online assessment for Dupuytren's Contracture.
-This can give you clarity on what you're experiencing and help you have a more informed conversation with your healthcare provider — especially if your finger cannot fully straighten or daily tasks are becoming difficult.
+Before scheduling an appointment, you might find it helpful to use a quick AI symptom checker to identify what might be causing your hand symptoms and get personalized guidance on next steps.
+This free tool can give you clarity on what you're experiencing and help you have a more informed conversation with your healthcare provider — especially if your finger cannot fully straighten or daily tasks are becoming difficult.

 If you experience severe pain, numbness, weakness, or sudden changes in your hand, speak to a doctor promptly, as those symptoms could signal a more serious condition.